Excessive Heat Watch Issued For Labor Day Weekend

-SACRAMENTO (CBS13) — Hot weather is returning to Northern California for the holiday weekend, with temperatures expected in the triple digits.
+SACRAMENTO (CBS13/AP) — Northern California is going to roast this holiday weekend, with temperatures expected in the triple digits.

 The National Weather Service has issued an Excessive Heat Watch for Saturday through Tuesday, Sept.
 8. For the valley and foothills, temperatures are forecasted to reach up to 110 degrees.
 In the mountains, highs may reach around 100 degrees.